(Bremerhaven, Germany, February 24, 1895 – June 30, 1918, vicinity of Schirmeck, France).1

 Deetjen gradually passed various tests (height, cross country, bombing, etc.), participated in a mock aerial battle against Ervin David “Molly” Shaw, and went solo on the squadron’s service plane, an R.E.8.
 Major Pattinson forwarded Deetjen’s name for a commission on or about February 20, 1918.32

 In early March Deetjen and Leo McCarthy, with whom he roomed at Waddington, went to London on leave.
-When Deetjen returned on March 12, 1918, he learned he had been transferred to an advanced training squadron, No.44, also at Waddington.
+When Deetjen returned on March 12, 1918, he learned he had been transferred to No. 44 T.S., also at Waddington.
 That afternoon, the recently commissioned George Orrin Middleditch offered to take him up on a joy ride in a DH.4, but Deetjen went up instead with his new instructor, Beach.
 “Chick [Chester Arthur] Pudrith took my place with George.
 A 4 is a wonderful big buss and I had 15 minutes of real joy ride.
 When I got home word came that George had killed himself in a climbing turn at Scampton and Chick was hurt on the head and leg.”
 In fact, Middleditch came out of the wreckage alive but badly injured; he died soon thereafter.
 Deetjen made frequent visits to Pudrith in the hospital.
 The outlook seemed to be improving, but about seven weeks after the crash, on May 3, 1918, Deetjen wrote in his diary that “Pudrith passed away day before yesterday at 3 A.M.”33 Deetjen was keeping track of fatalities among his fellow second Oxford detachment members and went on to note that “Chick makes the 15th man gone out of 150.
 So to date it cost 10%.”
 The casualties were numerous, but not yet quite as numerous as Deetjen’s calculation on this day.
 As of May 3, 1918, eleven out of the 150 men of the second Oxford detachment had been killed in training accidents (George Atherton Brader, Harold Kidder Bulkley, Carlton, Roy Olin Garver, Lloyd Ludwig, Middleditch, Clark Brockway Nichol, Pudrith, Sharpe, Elwood D. Stanbery, and Stillman), and one (Joseph Ralph Sandford) had been killed in action.
 Deetjen was probably not distinguishing between first and second Oxford detachment members and thus including men from the first Oxford detachment (Ainsworth, Lindley Haines DeGarmo, and Thomas Cushman Nathan) in his list of fifteen; he had also been misinformed that William Hamlin Neely of the second Oxford detachment had died.33a

 On March 14, 1918, Deetjen received his R.F.C. graduation certificate; he flew DH.4s dual and then, a few days later, solo.
 By March 26, 1918, he was being pushed to move on to Marske, but “I’m insisting on my full 5 hours on deH4s and completion of all tests.”
 Three days later he was elated to receive his commission (along with Shaw and Fred Trufant Shoemaker), but also deeply shaken by a serious crash: “I spun into the ground from between 50 and 70 feet.”
 He was doing his first solo on a DH.9 and gaining confidence when, as he was completing a turn, “her lower wing suddenly switched to the vertical and her nosed dropped like lead and I felt her spin.”
 Some of the impact of the crash was absorbed by the soft earth of a muddy field, and his only injury was a broken nose.
 Inspecting the plane afterwards, Deetjen found that the sand bag used to weight the observer’s seat had come loose and apparently “dropped on the joy-stick socket, knocking it sideways and forwards.”34